Arthur Firstenberg: Campaign against microwave technology

 In 2021, Firstenberg was one of the petitioners in another case brought before the U.S. Supreme Court (Santa Fe Alliance for Public Health and Safety et al. v.
 City of Santa Fe et al., Case No. 21-629.
 Section 704 of the Telecommunications Act of 1996 prohibits states and local governments from regulating cell towers on the basis of the environmental effects of radio frequency radiation.
 The questions brought to the Supreme Court were (1) whether Section 704 violates the First Amendment right of access to courts, and (2) whether "environmental effects" means "health effects" in Section 704.
 On March 4, 2022, the Supreme Court denied certiorari, again refusing to hear the issue.

-Firstenberg also is a member of an organization in Santa Fe, New Mexico, called "Once a Forest", which promotes fire suppression on public lands.
+Firstenberg also was a member of an organization in Santa Fe, New Mexico, called "Once a Forest", which promotes fire suppression on public lands.
 The group opposes forest management policies such as thinning and prescribed fire.
 Their views are controversial.

+Death

+Firstenberg died in Santa Fe, New Mexico on February 25, 2025, at the age of 74.